bernardladenthin/BitcoinAddressFinder/README.md

 * https://balances.crypto-nerdz.org/

 ## Find addresses
+**Attention**: Do not use this software in a productive, non safe environment.
+A safe environment might be a dedicated computer with an air gap / disconnected network.
+A side-channel attack is possible and the software is optimized for performance and not constant-time.
+You may use a [paper wallet](https://en.bitcoin.it/wiki/Paper_wallet) for created vanity keys.

 ### Mixed modes
 Find personal vanity addresses and check if addresses already exists in the lmdb can be used together.